 An "emergency" is a serious, unexpected, and potentially dangerous situation that requires immediate action.

 Common emergencies at a mine site include equipment damage, personal injury, and fires.

 Warning methods used at mine sites can include: audible sirens, horns, and alarms; visual warning lights or flares; radio, phone, or text messages; and verbal terms and commands.

-Do all emergencies need to be reported?Yes.
+Yes.
 All emergencies should be reported and documented in compliance with all federal and state regulations.

 Heat, fuel, oxygen, and an unrestrained chemical reaction are all required to sustain a fire.
 If any of these four elements are removed, the fire cannot continue.